7 Things To Do In New Orleans At Night - Uncover The City's Vibrant Nightlife

 • Clubs and Pubs – Favorite places are Maison Bourbon Jazz Club and Fritzel’s European Jazz Pub, where live music is performed long into the night.

-• Bars and Clubs – Discover the cocktail culture at Pat O’Brien’s, home to the famous Hurricane drink, or hit the dance floor at The Famous Door.
+• Bars and Clubs – Discover the cocktail culture at Pat O’Brien’s, home to the famous Hurricane cocktail, or hit the dance floor at The Famous Door.
 Cat’s Meow for karaoke is another can’t miss spot.

 • Street Performers – Talented magicians, jazz musicians, and other performers add to the party atmosphere.